-- 1. Do one of the following: - In the Timeline view, click the Add Drawing Layer button. - From the top menu, select Insert > Drawing. - Press Ctrl + R (Windows/Linux) or \mathbb{H} + R (macOS).
+- 1. Do one of the following: - In the Timeline view, click the Add Drawing Layer button. - From the top menu, select Insert > Drawing. - Press Ctrl + R (Windows/Linux) or # + R (macOS).

 Parameter Description Name Lets you give the new layer a meaningful name.
+Extend Exposure for Scene Duration Automatically create and empty drawing exposure on each layer and expose them for the duration of the scene.
 Add and Close Adds the selected type of layers to the Timeline view and corresponding column in the Xsheet view and closes the dialog box.
 The names of the layers/columns are automatically numbered incrementally.
 Add Adds the selected type of layers to the Timeline view and corresponding column in the Xsheet view.
 The dialog box remains open for you to add as many layers/columns as needed.
 The names of the layers/columns are automatically numbered incrementally.
 Close Closes the dialog box.